taradesvira/Putu-Tara-Desvira-Data-Analytics-Portfolio/README.md

 # Table of Contents
 * About Me
+* Skill Highlight
+* Project Based Analytics

 # About Me
 As an aspiring data analyst, I bring a keen ability to rapidly learn and deliver excellence in all aspects of my work.
 Holding a Bachelor's degree in Accounting, I possess a strong understanding of business acumen and have a proven track record of effectively working with data to gather insights and turn them into actionable items.
 I recently completed a rigorous data analytics course by RevoU, an online academy with a < 5% acceptance rate, and committed to more than 200 hours of active participation in daily classes.
 I have a broad range of skills in statistics (Microsoft Excel and Spreadsheet), SQL (PostgreSQL, BigQuery), Python (Pandas, NumPy, Seaborn, Matplotlib, scikit-learn) and also working with Jupyter Notebook, and data visualization with Tableau and Google Data Studio (Looker Studio).
 My unwavering passion for data analytics drives me to continuously hone my skills, ensuring that I consistently deliver exceptional results.

+# Skills Highlight
-# Spreadsheet / Excel Skillsets:
+## Spreadsheet / Excel Skillsets:
 * Data Cleaning
 * Query Table
 * Pivot Table